Top 10 summer activities that are dangerous to your hearing

 The fact is that many of the activities we enjoy once the mercury rises can endanger our hearing if we are not careful.
 With that in mind, here are 10 summer activities that can cause hearing damage.
 Some of them might surprise you.

 Summer is an ideal time to take in an outdoor concert or music festival.
 A Healthy Hearing survey revealed that most people are unlikely to think about protecting their hearing while enjoying the show.
 But here is why you should: unlike indoor concerts where the sound is absorbed, an outdoor venue causes the sound to disperse causing the band to turn the music up even louder.
 Concert sound levels are often in excess of 100 dB, well above the recommended 85 dB limit which is considered potentially harmful to hearing.
 In addition to choosing lawn seats and sitting away from speakers, pick up a pair of disposable earplugs before the concert.
+More: Study shows earplugs worn at concerts make a difference.

 Motorcycles and speedboats